ovelasquez/docker-lemp/README.md

 # LEMP for Docker

-run docker-compose up -d.
+Run docker-compose up -d.
 This will boot Docker and build the containers.